*This post may contain affiliate links. Read my disclaimer for more information.

 Can you believe that Christmas is nearly here!?!
 This year has gone by so fast.
 While the most magical time of year is nearly upon us, there’s nothing magical about budgeting for Christmas.
 I love the holiday season, but it can be a very stressful time financially if you aren’t prepared.

 Keep reading if you want to learn how to cross off everyone on your list this holiday season without going into debt.
-It may even be your first time ever cash flowing Christmas.
+It may even be your first time ever cash flowing and budgeting for Christmas.

 Make a list